Garnix123/pytest_test_cases_for_string_validation/README.md

-# Lab Instructions: Writing PyTest Test Cases for String Validation
+# PyTest String Validation

 ### **Introduction:**
-In this lab, you will validate a string input using two specific tests: one to check the length and structure of the input string, and another to verify basic grammar rules.
+Validate a string input using two specific tests: one to check the length and structure of the input string, and another to verify basic grammar rules.
 This will involve creating test cases using PyTest to ensure these checks are met.
  <br><br>

 > ### **Tips: Before you Begin:**